 Laos is the most heavily bombed country, per capita, in the world.
 From 1964 to 1973, more than 270 million submunitions from cluster bombs were dropped over the country.
 An estimated 30% of the “bombies” did not explode, leaving the country with a devastating UXO problem that kills and maims people every year.
 With support and training from NGOs, villages are collecting bombs and using the scrap metal to make jewellery, key chains, spoons and rings.
 You can buy a “bomb bracelet” for 20,000 kip at Ma Te Sai, a shop located in Ban Aphai that supports villages and handicraft in Laos.
 Here you can also find stunning naturally dyed, hand woven indigo textiles.

 Passa Paa, which means “language of cloth” in Lao, is the brainchild of British designer Heather Smith.
-Drawing inspiration from the country’s traditional tribal textiles, patterns and designs, the studio deconstructs and reinterprets them through screen printing for a refreshingly modern take.
-The shop on the main street in Ban Vat Sene has bags, scarves, purses and cushion covers that wouldn’t be out of place in a New York apartment or boutique.
+Drawing inspiration from the country’s traditional tribal textiles, patterns and designs, the studio deconstructs and reinterprets them through screen printing for a colourful, modern take.
+The main street shop in Ban Vat Sene and their studio tucked down an alley off the main street has bags, scarves, purses and cushion covers.
 And because no two screen prints are ever the same, your purchase is always one-of-a-kind.
 Expect to pay around 880,000 kip for a cushion cover made from Lao hemp and from 328,000 kip for a clutch.

 Those interested in reading about the culture and history of Laos should stop by Monument Books in Ban Vat Nong, a small shop specialising in books on the region.
-Foodies can find From Honeybees to Pepperwood (280,000 kip / $35 US) a Lao food cookbook by social enterprise Friends-International who run the award-winning training restaurant Makphet in Vientiane.
-It’s nicely photographed and includes recipes from all over Laos with explanations of the exotic ingredients.
-It also wonderfully tells a few stories about people they met during their research.
+Foodies can find From Honeybees to Pepperwood (280,000 kip / $35 US) a Lao food cookbook by social enterprise Friends-International.
+It includes regional recipes from all over Laos with explanations of the exotic ingredients.
+It also tells stories about people they met during their research.

-Continuing with the foodie theme, wander the Morning Market to gawk at the strange vegetables and buy packets of yummy local snacks.
-We recommend the peanuts roasted with lemongrass, garlic and kaffir lime, the crunchy deep-fried mushrooms with kaffir lime and chillies, dried bael fruit to make unbeatable bael fruit tea, and biscuits made from rice flour and coconut then glazed with caramelised sugar.
-From 20,000 – 50,000 kip.
+Continuing with the foodie theme, wander the Morning Market to gawk at strange vegetables and buy packets of yummy local snacks.
+If you’re allowed to bring home food, we recommend the peanuts roasted with lemongrass, garlic and kaffir lime, the crunchy deep-fried mushrooms with kaffir lime and chillies, dried bael fruit to make refreshing bael fruit tea, and biscuits made from rice flour and coconut then glazed with caramelised sugar.

 The Morning Market lane runs parallel to the Mekong, starting at Kitsalat Road.
-The fresh market starts at 05:00 and peters out at 09:00, but you should be able to buy snacks and dry goods all day.
+The fresh market starts at 04:00-05:00 and peters out at 09:00 though you should be able to buy snacks and dry goods all day.